Accessibility Policy< Go Back

 Opening Hours: From 10pm/11pm depending on the after-party.
 Entry to the after-parties requires a separate after-party ticket.
 A full line-up with set times will be available on Clash Finder soon.

-Body Works and Body Talks
+Body Works And Body Talks – Access Information

 Opening Hours: TBA.
 For news on our workshops and talks, please follow Body Movements on Instagram or Facebook.
 We plan on sharing more information around our programming, themes, locations, and who this programming is programmed towards, in the coming weeks.